5 Failures in Test Automation – and Best Practices for Tackling Them

 1. Going for 100% test coverage with automation

 Remember: Test automation does not mean completely automated testing.
-One of the primary benefits of test automation is to free up time for testing that must be done manually, i.e. testing unstable features, exploratory testing, etc. In other words, it’s about applying testers’ skills to where they provide the most value.
+One of the primary test automation benefits is to free up time for testing that must be done manually, i.e. testing unstable features, exploratory testing, etc. In other words, it’s about applying testers’ skills to where they provide the most value.
 Automated functional UI testing does not equal 100% test coverage, however it’s our experience that by utilizing automation effectively, teams can come very close to achieving their desired degree of test coverage.

 Best practice: Plan for gradually automating your test suite.
 We recommend starting out by focusing on the flows that are easiest to automate.
 In most cases, you will find that it’s the relatively simple and very repetitive flows that, by far, take up most of your testing time.